Physics A Level

 |Campus||Welsh Bridge Campus|

-A minimum of five GCSEs at grades 4 or above, including English Language, with grade 5 or above in Maths and Physics or grade 5:5 or above in Combined Science.
+A minimum of five GCSEs at grade 4 or above, including English Language, grade 5 or above in Maths and grade 5 or above in GCSE Physics with a further GCSE Science subject at grade 5 or above or at least 5:5 in GCSE Combined Science.

 Three exams at the end of the two year course.
 Practical Endorsement in Physics.
 This is a non-exam assessment that involves carrying out 12 different practical investigations and providing evidence for each one in a folder submitted at the end of the course.

 You can apply to take part in the Engineering Education Scheme which links teams of students with local companies to work on real, scientific, engineering and technological problems.
-This six month scheme provides you with an in-depth experience in science, engineering and technology and will help you make an informed decision about your future studies and career.
+This six-month scheme provides you with in-depth experience in science, engineering and technology and will help you make an informed decision about your future studies and career.

 A Level Physics (Chemistry and Maths)

 Previous school: Bishop's Castle Community College

 Doing Physics at A Level confirmed to me that I wanted to continue it at university.
 It is a challenging subject, however all the hard work is worth it and very rewarding.

 See how an apprentice can help your business.